Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 I'm on Medicaid, not Medicare.
 Does this apply to me?

 The Bridge is Medicare-only.
-Medicaid coverage for GLP-1 weight loss medications is expanding separately through the BALANCE Model, with participating states joining as early as May 2026.
-Contact your state Medicaid office for details.
+Medicaid coverage for GLP-1 weight loss medications is being addressed separately through the BALANCE Model for participating states.
+Contact your state Medicaid office for current details.

 Is this the same as Medicare drug price negotiation?